-This makes it possible for your dentist to miss one or more of these during the procedure leaving a bit of pulp tissue inside the tooth or a small pocket for bacteria which can form an infection.
+This makes it possible for your dentist to miss one or more of these during the procedure leaving a bit of pulp tissue inside the tooth or a small pocket for bacteria that can form an infection.

 5. Damage to the Surrounding Tissue

-6. Infection in the Bone
+6. Bone Infection

-If after a root canal procedure there is still bacteria in the bone around the root, there would be continuous pain.
+If there is still bacteria in the bone around the root after the procedure, there might be continuous pain.

-Management of Pain After Root Canal
+Treatment of Pain After Root Canal

 However, when it persists it becomes a cause for concern.
-The management of pain is dependent on the cause
+The management of pain is dependent on the cause.

 - If the pain is due to a high or large filling, this problem won’t resolve on its own.
 The issue can be fixed easily by your dentist adjusting the filling.
 If as a result of a defective filling, the filling has to be replaced.

 - In cases of pain due to damage to surrounding tissues, the pain would resolve as soon as the damaged tissue heals.

 Home Remedies for Pain Management

-Aside from taking medications, there are other things you can do to manage pain after a root canal.
+Apart from taking medications, there are other things you can do to manage pain after a root canal.

-• Avoid eating hard and crunchy foods until your pain improves.
+- Avoid eating hard and crunchy foods until your pain improves.

-• Rinsing with warm salt water solution.
+- Rinsing with a warm saltwater solution.

-• Placing an ice pack on the affected area.
+- Placing an ice pack on the affected area.

-In most cases, the tooth pain is mild and will resolve on its own, but if the pain is excessive or continues for more than five days, consult your dentist as soon as possible.
+In most cases, throbbing pain after a root canal is mild and will resolve on its own, but if the pain is excessive or continues for more than a few days, consult your dentist as soon as possible.